tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@gauravshokhanda/index.md

 ## something interesting about you?

 I've participated in various dance competitions.
-I have a good sense of Photography.
+I have a good sense of Photography .

 ### help I need?